Aligning IT with Business Purpose

 Ask your IT company whether any technology introduced will:

-- actually produce intelligence we can use to improve, or will it drown us in lots of redundant data?
+- Actually produce intelligence you can use to improve, or will it drown you in lots of redundant data?

-- create time, or will it become a time soak?
+- Increase productivity and create time, or will it become a time soak?

-- preserve reliability and security, the loss of which will consume more time?
+- Increase reliability and security, the loss of which will consume more time?